Skip to content

 --version <new-version>

-2. Test updates in a non-production environment if available
+2. Test changes in a non-production environment, if available

 4. Plan for brief service interruptions during pod restarts

-• Configure automated backups using Kubernetes CronJobs or external backup solutions
+• Automate backups using Kubernetes CronJobs or external backup solutions

 Backup Strategy

-• Configuration backups - Store Helm values files and Kubernetes manifests in version control
+• Configuration: Store Helm values and Kubernetes manifests in version control

 Recovery Procedures

-• Application redeployment - Use Helm with backed-up values files
+• Application recovery using Helm and backed-up values files

 # Example resource configuration in Helm values